apbrodnicki/draft-league-bot/README.md

 ## Slash Commands

-### getReactions
+### getpickems

-Console logs the last 50 messages in a given channel and extracts the reactions.
+Console logs the messages and reactions of a given week of messages.

 ## Julian Clause